 3. Local gravel roads – Once per year

-4. Clear vision areas at intersections – As needed
+4. Clear vision areas at intersections – as needed throughout the year

 5. State Highways – As determined by MDOT

 As scheduling permits, crews will address areas along all roads where vegetation may limit the sight distance of drivers at intersections.
-Drivers are encouraged to report any roadside vegetation causing sight distance issues at intersecting streets by phone or e-mail.
+Drivers are encouraged to report any roadside vegetation causing sight distance issues at intersecting streets by calling our main office.

 TREES IN THE RIGHT OF WAY (ROW)

-Under MI General Highway Law and County Road Law, ECRC has a legal duty to keep all county roads, bridges, and culverts that are within the County's jurisdiction in safe and convenient conditions for public travelers.
+Under MI General Highway Law and County Road Law, ECRC has a legal duty to keep all county roads, bridges, and culverts that are within the County's jurisdiction in safe condition for the traveling public.
 With that being said, trees located in the road right of way may constitute a danger or hazard.

-In any case where the Road Commission determines that a tree located in the right of way is a danger or hazard, the Road Commission shall order the tree(s) to be removed, and provide the affected landowner with a "Tree Removal Notification Form."
+In any case where the Road Commission determines that a tree located in the right of way is a danger or hazard (or poses an extreme future risk), the Road Commission may order the tree(s) to be removed, and provide the affected landowner with a tree removal notification form.